wiris/santoku/README.md

 ### Release

-Wheel is automatically created and uploaded to PyPI by the GitHub Actions CD pipeline (see [`.github/workflows/cd.yml`](./.github/workflows/cd.yml)).
+Wheel is automatically created and uploaded to PyPI by the GitHub Actions CD pipeline (see [`.github/workflows/cd.yml`](./.github/workflows/cd.yml)) when the PR is merged in main branch.

 ## Why Santoku?